Update 2022: The best webcam for streaming is.. da da da.. the Logitech Brio!

 With all the hardware available on the market today it can be a tall order to determine which webcam should have the privilege of streaming your beautiful face when you get online.
-Lucky for you, I’ve been at this webcam modeling gig since 2013 and I’ve tried the main contenders.
+I’ve tried the main contenders.
 I’ll outline my top picks with pros and cons, and let you know where you can find the best price.

 Buy A Webcam For Streaming